Guides for Survival with Mark Cousins 8-15-15

 With four-wheel drive vehicles, snowmobiles and trail bikes, survival is a problem that any outdoorsman may have to face.
 Transportation may break down in a remote area.

 There is no single answer to survival because no two situations are alike.
 Survival is a very personal thing; you are like no one else in the world.
 It involves varying challenges based on season and geography.
 However, there are some basic points which help to explain why some people pass a survival text but others fail.

 We distill our philosophy of survival down into two words - staying alive.
 We must have some basic rules for survival.

 Always tell someone where you are going and when you plan to return.
 If you change your general area, tell someone of that change.

 Never go into a wilderness area by yourself.
 Unavoidable accidents do happen.

-Wear proper clothing and take proper equipment.
-The weather can and will change.
+Wear proper clothing and bring proper equipment, keeping in mind that the weather can and will change.

 If you do get lost or stranded, stay put.
 We will find you if you have followed rule No. 1.

 Learn how to use a compass, take a map of the area and orient yourself thoroughly before leaving camp.